Deepened Graph Auto-Encoders Help Stabilize and Enhance Link Prediction: Proposed Model

-Noting that the identity matrix~\cite{Hardt2017} was helpful in GCNII~\cite{Chen2020} for node classification as a regularization, we consider adding it as a regularization term in~\eqref{residualdeepmodel2} to potentially boost the performance.
-The change is mainly for the ${\mathbf{Z}}$ quantity in~\eqref{residualdeepmodel2}, and the modified version is as follows:
+\paragraph{Deep Model with Regularization.} Noting that the identity matrix~\cite{Hardt2017} was helpful in GCNII~\cite{Chen2020} for node classification as a regularization, we consider to add it as a regularization term in~\eqref{residualdeepmodel2} to potentially boost the performance.
+The change is mainly for the ${\mathbf{Z}}$ quantity in~\eqref{residualdeepmodel2}, and the modified version is as follows: -0.15in